UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-6. Type the following command and press enter - this will copy the **images** director and content.
+6. Type the following command and press enter - this will copy the **images** directory and content.
 ```
 sudo cp -r images /var/www/html/
 ```